JALIIIL/sso-keycloak-project/README.md

 ---

-## 📋 Roadmap du Projet
+## 📋 Project Roadmap

-- [x] Setup du repository GitHub
+- [x] GitHub repository setup
-- [x] Configuration Docker Compose (Keycloak, PostgreSQL, LDAP, Kafka, ELK)
+- [x] Docker Compose configuration (Keycloak, PostgreSQL, LDAP, Kafka, ELK)
-- [x] Documentation SETUP.md complète
+- [x] Complete SETUP.md documentation
-- [ ] Configuration LDAP dans Keycloak (User Federation)
+- [ ] LDAP configuration in Keycloak (User Federation)
-- [ ] Développement de la Dummy App Node.js avec OIDC
+- [ ] Dummy App Node.js OIDC development
-- [ ] Consumer Kafka Python pour détection d'anomalies
+- [ ] Kafka Python consumer for anomaly detection
-- [ ] Tests des flux nominaux (login, callback, logout)
+- [ ] Nominal flow tests (login, callback, logout)
-- [ ] Tests des flux d'erreur (token expiré, brute force, serveur down)
+- [ ] Error flow tests (expired token, brute force, server down)
-- [ ] Dashboards Kibana pour supervision
+- [ ] Kibana dashboards for monitoring
-- [ ] Configuration TLS/HTTPS pour production
+- [ ] TLS/HTTPS configuration for production
-- [ ] Documentation finale et présentation
+- [ ] Final documentation and presentation

 ---

-## 🔐 Sécurité
+## 🔐 Security

-⚠️ **Ce projet est pour le développement/apprentissage uniquement !**
+⚠️ **This project is intended for development and learning purposes only.**

-Pour la production, pensez à :
+For production, consider:
-- ✅ Activer HTTPS/TLS partout
+- ✅ Enable HTTPS/TLS for all services
-- ✅ Utiliser des secrets managers (Vault, AWS Secrets Manager)
+- ✅ Use a secrets manager (Vault, AWS Secrets Manager)
-- ✅ Configurer des rate limits (anti-brute force)
+- ✅ Configure rate limiting (anti-brute force)
-- ✅ Activer l'authentification Elasticsearch
+- ✅ Enable Elasticsearch authentication
-- ✅ Générer des mots de passe forts et uniques
+- ✅ Generate strong, unique passwords

 ---

-## 🤝 Contribution
+## 🤝 Contributing

-1. Forkez le projet
+1. Fork the project
-2. Créez une branche pour votre feature (`git checkout -b feature/AmazingFeature`)
+2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Committez vos changements (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Pushez vers la branche (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Ouvrez une Pull Request
+5. Open a Pull Request

 ---

-## 📝 Licence
+## 📝 License

-Ce projet est sous licence MIT.
-Voir le fichier [LICENSE](LICENSE) pour plus de détails.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

 ---

 ## 📞 Contact

-Pour toute question ou suggestion, ouvrez une issue sur ce repository.
+For questions or suggestions, please open an issue in this repository.

 ---